Glossop: Town Hall

 Glossop Town Hall and Market Hall was designed in Italianate style by Sheffield architects Weightman and Hadfield.
 The foundation stone was laid on 28 June 1838, the Coronation Day of Queen Victoria.
 The buildings were opened on 10 July 1845.
 Cost of construction exceeded £8,500.
 The facilities included a lock-up with four cells heated by hot water.

 Dinting Viaduct

-The viaduct was built in 1845, and later reinforced with additional piers.
+Dinting Viaduct was built in 1845, and later reinforced with additional piers.
 An accident occurred in 1855, when an MS&LR passenger train was stopped by signalling on the viaduct at night.
 Two men and a woman mistook the parapet of the viaduct for the station platform at Hadfield, alighted from the train and fell 75 feet to their deaths.

-Webster Bridge
+Coronation Bridge

-Webster Bridge crosses Glossop Brook at a spot many locals call the 'Sandhole'.
-It is a popular spot for local amateur photographers and is earmarked for improved access under Glossop's Active Travel Masterplan.
+Coronation Bridge (sometimes known as Webster Bridge) crosses Glossop Brook at a spot many locals call the 'Sandhole'.
+The current reinforced concrete bridge of c.
+1928 replaced the 1902 original, of which it was reported in the Glossop-dale Chronicle and North Derbyshire Reporter of 25 April 1902 that "the new George Street Coronation Bridge has now arrived at Glossop, and a portion of it had a sort of triumphal procession through the town yesterday (Thursday) morning."
+It is a popular spot for local amateur photographers and was earmarked for improved access under Glossop's Active Travel Masterplan in 2024.